- Admission Tuition Deposit

 General Fiscal Information

-Students can pay at ONE.UF the exact amount of tuition and fees and/or other amounts owed the university.
-The online payment system accepts the following payment methods: American Express, MasterCard, Discover, or Visa credit cards and electronic checks from checking and international payments via wire transfer.
+Students can pay on their ONE.UF account the exact amount of tuition and fees and/or other amounts owed the university.
+The online payment system accepts the following payment methods: American Express, MasterCard, Discover, or Visa credit cards and electronic checks from checking accounts and international payments via wire transfer.

 Students can also pay at the University Bursar office with personal checks, cashier’s checks and money orders, which can be placed in the 24-hour drop box located outside 113 Criser Hall.
 Payments on all financial obligations to the university will be applied on the basis of age of the debt.
 The oldest debt will be paid first.

-University Bursar is not able to accept cash or debit card payments and does not cash checks or make cash refunds.
+University Bursar does not accept cash or debit card payments and does not cash checks or make cash refunds.

 It is the student’s responsibility to maintain a correct current address in the UF directory.